microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 ## Advanced Configurations

-Common configurations of all Maven Plugins for Azure can be found at [here](../docs/common-configuration.md).
+Common configurations of all Maven Plugins for Azure can be found [here](../docs/common-configuration.md).

 Maven Plugin for Azure App Service supports the following configuration properties: